Australian <em>sapphire</em>

 Cut for light

-Sapphire cut in Australia — including the stones we offer — is generally precision-cut: faceted on modern equipment to exact angles calculated for the way sapphire bends light.
+Sapphire cut in Australia — including many of the stones we offer — is generally precision-cut: faceted on modern equipment to exact angles calculated for the way sapphire bends light.
 The aim is maximum brightness and even colour, with the pavilion angled so light returns to your eye rather than leaking out the bottom.
 It can mean sacrificing a little weight, but the stone comes alive face-up.
+Due to the loss of weight, precision-cut gemstones will often be more expensive per carat than traditional cut stones.

 Cut for weight

 Much of the world's sapphire is traditionally cut close to the shape of the rough to keep as much weight as possible, since cutters are often paid by the carat.
-Sri Lankan stones in particular are frequently given deep step cuts.
-These can be beautiful, but the priority on weight often leaves a 'window' — a see-through patch in the centre where light passes straight through instead of bouncing back.
+Step cuts can be beautiful; however, when the priority is on weight, the stone may be cut too deep or too shallow, which creates a 'window' — a see-through patch in the centre where light passes straight through instead of bouncing back.
+This can be a negative, however, on the right stone, say a parti sapphire or a gem with interesting inclusions, the window can help frame the unique characteristics of the gemstone.

 Stones that became legends